Cidom10/Conways-GameOfLife/README.md

 # Conway's Game Of Life
- A simple version of Conway's Game of Life that I implemented into vanilla Javascript.
+ A simple version of Conway's Game of Life that I implemented into vanilla Javascript using the HTML5 Canvas.

 # To come eventually:
 - Version that allows manual input of tiles